ulixee/hero/website/docs/Plugins/CorePlugins.md

 ### CorePlugin.type _required_

-This tells SecretAgent that the plugin is a CorePlugin.
+This tells Hero that the plugin is a CorePlugin.
 It must always be set.

 #### **Type**: `string`.
 This must always be set to `'CorePlugin'`.